 Legal Aid Union

-The Indigent Project provides Legal Aid to no and low-income residents in the Union who have experienced loss, injury, or damage in the following areas:
+The Indigent Project provides Legal Aid to no and low-income residents in the Union who have suffered damage, injury, or loss in the following areas:

 The Indigent Project is committed to assisting individuals in Union seeking Legal Aid who cannot afford legal help.
 Whether you have been injured in a car accident, big truck accident, or motorcycle accident, we aim to connect you with the vital legal resources you need to handle your situation and pursue justice.